iaphub/react-native-iaphub/README.md

 #### Check subscription status

-When retrieving a subscription from the active products, you should also check if it is in a retry period using the `isSubscriptionRetryPeriod` and `isSubscriptionGracePeriod` properties.<br/>
+⚠ Retrieving a subscription from the active products doesn't mean the user has access to the features offered by the subscription.<br/>
+You must check if the subscription is on a retry period (`isSubscriptionRetryPeriod`), grace period (`isSubscriptionGracePeriod`) or is paused (`isSubscriptionPaused`).

 - On a **retry period with a grace period** the user should still have access to the features offered by the subscription and you should display a message asking for the user to update its payment informations.
-- On a **retry period with no grace period** you should restrict the access to the features offered by your subscription and display a message asking for the user to update its payment informations.
+- On a **retry period with no grace period** you have to restrict the access to the features offered by your subscription and display a message asking for the user to update its payment informations.
+- On a **paused subscription** (Android only) you have to restrict the access to the features offered by your subscription.

 More informations on the [IAPHUB documentation](https://iaphub.com/docs/getting-started/manage-subscription-states#subscription-renewal-retry).